Acetonen/Interkamen_career/README.md

 4. Fix mechanic log.
 5. Make standard date input.
 6. Make submenus in admin meny by directions.
+### what's new in 1.4.1:
+1. Fix date view in mechanics report.
+2. Fix error when you try show rating and haven't brigades results yet.
 ## Content and Instruction

 ### 1. Log in program